This page is sponsored by:

 biography

-Born Constance Ockleman (later Keane) in Brooklyn in 1919 (some sources list 1922 as her date of birth), diminutive Veronica Lake relocated to California with her mother and stepfather as a teenager.
+Veronica Lake Born Constance Ockleman (later Keane) in Brooklyn on November 14, 1919 (some sources list 1922 as her date of birth), diminutive actress Veronica Lake relocated to California with her mother and stepfather as a teenager.
 Pushed by a typical stage mother, Lake was enrolled in acting classes.
 In 1939, she was signed by RKO Studios, sometimes appearing in small roles before the studio dropped her contract.
 A few bit parts at MGM and 20th Century-Fox followed, and soon after marrying first husband John Detlie, Lake signed with Paramount.
-With her cool manner and 'peekaboo' hairstyle she created a sensation; millions of women copied her peekaboo bang.
+With her cool manner and 'peekaboo' hairstyle she created a sensation, and millions of women copied her peekaboo bang.
+Lake gave birth to her first child, Elaine, in 1941.

 Beautiful 1940s shots of Veronica Lake, mostly from Paramount